Share this post

 Avocado Sizes

-Avocados come in different sizes: anywhere from a 32 to a 70 count.
-There’s even a new flex-pack, and that’s simply the number of avocados per 20-pound case.
+Avocados come in different sizes which can be anywhere from a 32 to a 70 count.
+There’s even a flex-pack, and that’s simply the number of avocados per 20-pound case.
 So, again, like every other fruit, the lower the number, the bigger the avocado…and the bigger the price tag.
 So, if you’re making guacamole you may want to consider using a 70 count #2, a little bit will go a long way and again, this is what you can do to help your food cost.

 The Hass Avocado